Loading. Please Wait....

 According to Martin Peters, Director of Residential Services at Samarpan Recovery, “In more dated approaches to treatment, shaming and punishing approaches were used.
 These have been seen to be ineffective, unethical and often counterproductive.
 The majority of clients that present in treatment, already have endured shame, and further shaming and punishment do not have any clinical justification.
 Within Samarpan, we treat clients as an individual and work to understand more about them, and their needs, and to work in a collaborative approach.”

-Collaboration during treatment positively affects the following:
+Collaboration during treatment for addictive behaviors positively affects the following:

 Our care team provides treatment at the client's pace to ensure they feel comfortable and confident in their ability to maintain sobriety and cope with stress during ongoing recovery.